Capacity Planning or Capacity Management is a major issue for IT departments that manage services.

 ITIL (Information Technology Infrastructure Library) divides capacity management into three sub-processes:

 - Capacity Management Resources (RCM);

 - Capacity Management Business (BCM).

 The Resource Capacity Management consists in monitoring the evolution of the resources utilization rate (processor load, disk space occupancy rate, RAM occupancy rate, input and output level, etc.) in order to anticipate infrastructure adjustments before being confronted with service level degradations or costly overcapacities.
 The Service Capacity Management measures the level of performance of the service (typically the response time).
 The Business Capacity Management focuses on future user needs and the ability to meet them.

 ServiceNav provides a capacity report by service category: the Capacity Analysis Report.

-The objective of this report is to identify, over a given period of time, the equipment that consumes the most (overload) or the least (underuse) resources.
-These resources are defined by a service category (Processor, RAM, Disk, Network Traffic).
+The objective of this report is to identify, over a given period of time, the devices that consume the most (overload) or the least (under-utilization) resources.
+These resources are defined by a service category (Processor, RAM, Disk, Network traffic).

-It is also possible to display in this report a TOP X of the overloaded or under-used equipments on a particular category.
+It is also possible to display in this report a TOP X of the overloaded or underused equipment on a particular category.